|

 and other whole grains (due to allergenic potential) from the

+diet.
 I do not normally

 focus on casein beyond eliminating the primary milk products.